register-dynamics/register-dynamics.co.uk/about-us.md

   image_mode: ''
 - template: call-to-action
   link_type: contact
-  intro: Why not speak to one of us to explore your options?
+  intro: 'Why not speak to one of us to explore your options?  '
   button: Start the conversation
   link: ''
 published: false